namitasathish/Beat-Box-Blitz/README.md

 BeatboxBlitz is an exciting rhythm-based game initially developed on Scratch with mechanics inspired by Geometry Dash.
 The game was later converted into HTML to make it accessible via web browsers.

 ## Playing the Game
-- Use the spacebar or mouse click to navigate through obstacles.
+- Use the spacebar to navigate through obstacles.
 - Follow the rhythm and time your actions to progress through the levels.

 ## Features